 Commissioner Meyer is active in the community, having served on a variety of committees and boards.
 He is currently a Director of the University of Colorado Hospital.
 Previously he was a trustee for Mesa State College (now Colorado Mesa University), a board member of Rocky Mountain PBS, a member of the Grand Junction Visitors and Convention Bureau, chairman of the Grand Junction Chamber of Commerce, chairman of School District 51 Foundation and a member of the Colorado Forum.

-Commissioner Stich was appointed by Gov. Polis in July 2019 to serve through July 1, 2022 as a Democratic resident from the 1st Congressional District.
+Commissioner Meyer was appointed by Governor Jared Polis to serve through July 1, 2024 as an Unaffiliated resident from the 3rd Congressional District.

-Commissioner Trujillo was appointed by Gov. Jared Polis in July 2019 to serve through July 1, 2023 as a Democratic resident from the 3rd Congressional District.
+Commissioner Temu Otting was appointed by Gov. Polis in July 2021 to serve through July 1, 2025 as a Democratic resident from the 2nd Congressional District.

 Eric Tucker, Ph.D.